 Coastal Hazard Statement

-* Impacts... increased rip currents at area beaches.
-Rip currents
+* Impacts... moderate risk of rip currents at area beaches.
+Rip

-are very dangerous and can pull even the strongest swimmers
+currents are very dangerous and can pull even the strongest

 Rip currents are powerful channels of water flowing quickly away

 from shore... which occur most often at low spots or breaks in The

 Sandbar and in the vicinity of structures such as groins...

 jetties and piers.
 Heed the advice of lifeguards and the beach

 patrol.
 Pay attention to flags and posted signs.